sakibsarkar/XFit_server/readme.md

-# Mongoose Car wash
+# Xfit Fitness server

 ## Introduction

-Welcome to the Project Name repository!
+Welcome to the Project repository!. fitness application Server allows users to create, edit, and delete products.
+Users can filter products by category, minimum/maximum price, and search by product title.

 This README file will guide you through the steps required to set up and run the project on your local computer.

+## Technology Stack

+- Node js
+- Express js
+- Typescript
+- MongoDB

 ## Getting Started